 - Teeth that are worn and appear almost translucent

 - Decreased saliva production

 - Enlarged parotid glands

 - Sensitive teeth

 Intervention by loved ones, friends, and medical and dental professionals can spur someone to seek eating disorder treatment.
 Early detection of the disease may ensure a smoother and successful recovery period for the body and the teeth.
 Including a dentist in the health care team can help ensure that recovery is successful for the entire body.
 The key is to help direct individuals with an eating disorder in the direction of professional help, and that’s where The Meadows Ranch can make a difference.

 The Meadows Ranch has treated eating disorders for more than 20 years.
 We know recovery from an eating disorder is possible.
 Based on feedback from patients, families and professionals, the vast majority of our patients remain committed to a life of health, balance and purpose.

-For additional information about the treatment of eating disorders, please call to speak to a Counselor at 866-390-5100 and we will contact you with the information you need.
+For additional information about the treatment of eating disorders, please call to speak to an admissions coordinator.